kirel/intelligent-zoning-engine/README.md

 We are using this pull request: https://github.com/Project-OSRM/osrm-backend/pull/2764

 	curl "http://localhost:5000/table/v1/foot/13.388860,52.517037;13.397634,52.529407;13.428555,52.523219?sources=0&output_components=distances;durations"

 And in R

+    install.packages("devtools")
     devtools::install_github("kirel/osrm", ref = "table-distances")

 ## Scraper

 Don't run this.
 Data is in `data`.
+This is legacy stuff.

 ## Download data